lthoerner/locale-translate/README.md

 # ltranslate
-A utility for translating locale files using DeepL. **ltranslate** supports one-off translations, but its main feature, "project mode", allows you to fully automate the translaton process to keep your locale files up-to-date at all times.
+A utility for translating locale files using DeepL. **ltranslate** supports one-off translations, but its main feature, "project mode," allows you to fully automate the translaton process to keep your locale files up-to-date at all times.

 ## Installation